BlazeTheGr8/BlazeTheGr8/README.md

 ### Hi there 👋

 ## About Me
-I am an aspiring software developer with a special interest in cyber security and AI.
+My name is Adam Castle and I am an aspiring software developer with a special interest in cyber security and AI.
 I am proficient in HTML5, CSS , JavaScript as well as troubleshooting AWS cloud services including the management of Account Security and Billing.
 In my last role at AWS I held positions of